fluid-lab/gamepad-navigator/docs/components/inputMapper.base.md

 if the component provides it.
 Each of these invokers accepts the following arguments:

 - `inputValue`: Current value of the gamepad input.
-- `speedFactor`: Times by which the speed of given (continuous) action should be increased.
+- `speedFactor`: A scaling factor for the polling frequency, which affects the given (continuous) action's speed.
 - `invert`: Whether direction of the given action should be in the opposite order (for thumbsticks).
 - `background`: Whether a new tab or window should open in background.
 - `oldInputValue`: Previous value of the gamepad input before its state is changed.